cambridge-ceu/csd3/README.md

-This repository contains information on software at HPC for the Cardiovascular Epidemiology Unit (CEU).
+This repository contains information on software at CSD3 for the Cardiovascular Epidemiology Unit (CEU).

 ## software wish list